 One-to-one music lessons take place in an air-conditioned & sound-proof studio based in Hampshire (centrally placed near Chandlers Ford / Eastleigh, in the area bordered by Southampton, Winchester, Portsmouth and Salisbury).
-If you’re not able to attend in person, I offer online lessons and have taught students worldwide, including in India, the Philippines, Canada, Northern Ireland, Wales, the Falkland Islands, and Singapore.
+If you’re not able to attend in person, I also offer the option of hosting your lesson online; I have have taught students worldwide, including in India, the Philippines, Canada, Northern Ireland, Wales, the Falkland Islands, and Singapore.

-My hourly teaching fee follows the Musicians' Union Teaching Rates [reviewed at the start of each academic year]
+My hourly teaching fee follows the Musicians' Union Teaching Rates [Any changes to MU teaching rates will be implemented at the start of each academic year on 1st September.]

-If home visits are required, additional time & travel costs are charged at £1.50 per mile (calculated both ways).
+If home visits are required, additional time and travel costs are charged at £1.50 per mile (calculated both ways).

 Examples of recent sessions and lectures: